eromatiya/the-glorious-dotfiles/README.md

   - Using `awesome-freedesktop`:
     - Install `awesome-freedesktop`.
 In Arch's AUR, it is called `awesome-freedesktop-git` It generates a list of applications installed.
 Or better yet check the repo [here](https://github.com/lcpz/awesome-freedesktop).
     - You can change the icon theme in `awesome/theme/default-theme.lua`.
 Search for `theme.icon_theme`
+  - The module is disabled by default in `rc.lua`.

 **So, you need to configure and tweak it by yourself to make it work properly.
 You can also just open an issue [here](https://github.com/ilovecookieee/Glorious-Dotfiles/issues/new).**